Edgar Degas has been influential in my work for:

 - Assignment 3: Chiaroscuro

-- Assignment 6: as a contrast to the monotype approach of Maggi Hambling
+- Assignment 6: as an influence on the monotype approach of Maggi Hambling

 He was introduced to the process by his friend the amateur etcher Vicomte Ludovic Napoléon Lepic (1839-1889).
 Lepic enjoyed experimenting tonal wiping (l’eau forte mobile or variable etching) to create many variations on a basic landscape composition.
 He used one etched plate and wiped off this plate, and also ‘retroussage’, a way of adding ink to previously wiped plates to produce much richer tones on the prints.